johnnydk77/project-2/project_2/README.md

 So I am having an issue with how the data is stored in the api.
 I need to be able to grab up to 15 individual props that are stored as objects with most of the values being "" or null.

+New problem.
+One typo took me down a new path.
+I had not set any conditional rendering for if someone put something in the input field that wasn't in the data.

+So I had to use a ternary operator to stop the input from crashing the browser.

+New problem.
+By clicking on the submit button without anything in the input field the browser crashed again.

+Fixed this by adding a CSS pointer event class of disabled and using a variable 'disabled' in the onClick to stop the crashing and redirect to a new rendering of 'ingredients not found'.